trgrimm/trgrimm.github.io/_pages/about.md

 * assisted in the development of a multi-day data science workshop for professionals in the water/wastewater treatment industry.
 * worked as a statistical consultant studying and applying various statistical methods to help clients understand their data on a case-by-case basis.

-Currently, I am working with my advisor, [Dr. Mandy Hering](https://statistics.artsandsciences.baylor.edu/person/dr-amanda-s-hering), to improve multivariate statistical methods for fault detection in complex processes with specific applications in water/wastewater treatment.
+Currently, I am working with my advisor, [Dr. Mandy Hering](https://statistics.artsandsciences.baylor.edu/person/dr-amanda-s-hering), to improve multivariate statistical methods for detecting anomalies (faults) in complex processes, with specific applications in water/wastewater treatment.

 ---